Using GraphQLite with Other SQLite Extensions

 Extension conflicts

-Ensure GraphQLite is loaded before querying graph tables.
-The schema is created on first load.
+Ensure GraphQLite was loaded before any query that references graph tables.
+The schema is created lazily on first load; if the connection is closed and reopened, graphqlite.load() must be called again.

 graphqlite.load(conn)